ankaAR/bestiario5e/_creatures/bone-devil.md

 ***Garras.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 8 (1d8 + 4) puntos de daño cortante.

 ***Sting.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 pies (3 mts), un objetivo.
-Impacto: 13 (2d8 + 4) puntos de daño perforante plus 17 (5d6) poison damage, and the target must succeed on a DC 14 Constitution saving throw or become poisoned for 1 minute.
+Impacto: 13 (2d8 + 4) puntos de daño perforante plus 17 (5d6) poison damage, and the target must succeed on a DC 14 Constitution saving throw or become envenenado for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success .